SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 #### 9 November 2023 - Enhancement - Connecting to the dataminer.services with improved login system

-From now on when connecting your DMS to the cloud an improved login system will be used that should prevent login redirect loops that could be experienced before.
+From now on when connecting your DMS to dataminer.services an improved login system will be used that should prevent login redirect loops that could be experienced before.

 #### 26 September 2023 - Fix - Remote Access automatic login now works with special characters in DataMiner account configuration [ID_37438]